michaelnisi/pushup/README.md

     pushup file ...
     pushup directory

-In the first synopsis form, pushup uploads the content of the latest commit of the git-repo found on the specified path.
-In the second synopsis form, a list of files is copied to S3; while in the third form a directory and its entire subtree is copied.
+In the first synopsis form, pushup uploads the content of git-repo's latest commit.
+In the second synopsis form, a list of files is copied to S3; while in the third form, a directory and its entire subtree is copied.

 Pushup's CLI retrieves the AWS security credentials from its environment; thus, you have to export them: